StackStorm/stackstorm-k8s/README.md

 Helm chart repository, - all settings could be overridden via `values.yaml`.

 ### [etcd](https://docs.stackstorm.com/latest/reference/ha.html#zookeeper-redis)
-StackStorm employs etcd as a distributed coordination backend, required for st2 cluster components to work properly in HA scenario.
+StackStorm employs etcd as a distributed coordination backend, required for StackStorm cluster components to work properly in HA scenario.
-`3` node Raft cluster is deployed via external official Helm chart dependency [etcd](https://github.com/helm/charts/tree/master/incubator/etcd).
+Currently, due to low demands, only `1` instance of etcd is created via K8s Deployment.
-As any other Helm dependency, it's possible to further configure it for specific scaling needs via `values.yaml`.
+Future plans to switch to official Helm chart and configure etcd/Raft cluster properly with `3` nodes by default (TODO).

 ### Docker registry
 If you do not already have an appropriate docker registry for storing custom st2 packs images, we made it